teradonburi/mongoose-lean-methods/README.md

 # Deprecated
-This package already not maintenanced.
+This package already not maintenanced (my health reason).
 This package is so tiny, if you replace this package, you can copy only index.js.
+(I'm waiting anyone take over this library.)

 # mongoose-lean-methods